rebornplusplus/ngpc-2022/README.md

 ### Contribution

-The files on this repo are contributed by the juding panel of the NGPC 2022 Preli.
+The files on this repo are contributed by the judging panel of the NGPC 2022 Preli.